Ali-Al-Khuwaja/Ali-Al-Khuwaja/README.md

 ## Hi there!
 I'm Ali - "علي" 👋

-I'm currently studying Ruby and exploring game development with Defold in my free time.
+I'm currently studying Ruby and js

 Feel free to reach out to me at: ali.al.khuwaja@gmail.com